wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

     the society shall, within a period of 6 weeks from the date of its being required by the Registrar to do so, or such longer period as he may allow, change its name in accordance with [section 21][23] of this Act to a name that is not in contravention as aforesaid and is not, in the opinion of the Registrar, undesirable.

-    (2) If a society makes default in complying with the requirements of subsection [(1)][13] of this section, it commits an offence and shall be liable on summary conviction to a fine not exceeding $10 for every day on which the offence has continued.
+    (2) If a society makes default in complying with the requirements of subsection (1) of this section, it commits an offence and shall be liable on conviction to a fine not exceeding $10 for every day on which the offence has continued.

-    (3) No fee shall be payable to the Registrar in respect of an alteration of the rules of a society if the alteration only changes the society's name pursuant to the requirements of subsection [(1)][13] of this section.
+    (3) No fee shall be payable to the Registrar in respect of an alteration of the rules of a society if the alteration only changes the society's name pursuant to the requirements of subsection (1) of this section.

-    Section 11A was inserted, as from 5 November 1971, by section 2 Incorporated Societies Amendment Act 1971 (1971 No 43).

-    Section 11A was substituted, as from 14 October 1981, by section 3(1) Incorporated Societies Amendment Act 1981 (1981 No 41).
+    Section 11A: replaced, on 14 October 1981, by section 3(1) of the Incorporated Societies Amendment Act 1981 (1981 No 41).

+    Section 11A(2): amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 12 Appeal from Registrar to High Court

 *   \[Repealed\]

-    Section 12 was amended, as from 27 October 1965, by substituting the words ""Supreme Court"" for the words ""Governor-General in Council"".

-    The words ""High Court"" were substituted, as from 1 April 1980, for the words ""Supreme Court"" pursuant to [section 12][49] Judicature Amendment Act 1979 (1979 No 124).

-    Section 12 was repealed, as from 14 October 1981, by section 6 Incorporated Societies Amendment Act 1981 (1981 No 41).
+    Section 12: repealed, on 14 October 1981, by section 6 of the Incorporated Societies Amendment Act 1981 (1981 No 41).

 ##### 13 No liability on members for obligation of society